YifanJiangPolyU/YifanJiangPolyU.github.io/_posts/2017-02-25-Life-Collections-2017.md

 A dairy-like record of interesting moments in my life~ I'll keep updating ~

+## Sep 2017
+An interesting jorney has ended, and another one must start.
+Having finished the internship at Maxon Motor, it's time to go back to school and be academic again :)

+About the internship, there is so much to love about it.
+I've got a lovely workplace, friendly and helpful colleagues, and a ton of interesting motors to work with.
+Now I've really got to know motors and drivers as well as my fingers, and my German did improve a lot.
+Not to mention that at the end of the job my colleagues gave me the most special gift I've ever received!
+Can't love it more.

+Worth mentioning, I've also started a project of my own, to develop a motor control platform.
+The target is to develop a controller for 3-phase PMSM, capable of executing current, speed, and position control.
+It will be able to control a series elastic actuator (SEA).
+Development has already started on a development kit, and the design of in-house hardware platform is underway.
+Hopefully a full solution can be turned out next year.

+Back in school, still a ton of work is waiting for me.
+A few courses, my small thesis, and finding a job.
+The small thesis is particularly interesting for me.
+It's about the modeling and control of a series elastic actuator (SEA), which is a special type of motor that's particularly useful for robots that have to interact safely with human.
+Given the boom in cobot market that everybody envisions, SEA is a technology with big potentials.
+Really excited to work on it!

 ## Feb 2017
 End of February is the begining of a new journey!
 Last December I got an offer for an internship at the world-famous Maxon Motor AG!
 Excited for quite a while, and I'm soon going to start it!
 Really like the company's nice location and huge lab, dream of all engineers~.